 Help Your Child Reach Their Potential With Vision Therapy

 At The Exceptional Vision Therapy & Learning Center we use a holistic approach to vision care.
 In addition to the usual eye exam, we also test the entire visual system (functional vision exam) to check that it has the developmental maturity, strength, and stamina to function optimally throughout the visual tasks performed on a daily basis.

 Once we identify any vulnerable areas within the visual system that could interfere with reading and learning, we develop an effective vision therapy regimen made of individually-tailored eye exercises made to improve visual functions and retrain the brain to interpret visual input more accurately.

-Contact The Exceptional Vision Therapy & Learning Center today for a functional eye exam, or visit us with your concerns regarding your child’s vision, and we’ll be sure to find the best way to treat his or her visual problems.
+Contact The Exceptional Vision Therapy & Learning Center in Palmetto Bay today for a functional eye exam, or visit us with your concerns regarding your child’s vision, and we’ll be sure to find the best way to treat his or her visual problems.

 What Parents Are Saying About Us

 “My son was recommended by our Optometrist for Vision Therapy to help strengthen his eyes, the therapist explained the treatment plan to us in detail, her name is Lesli and she was great!
 The Vision Therapy has really strengthened my son's eyes and his reading and writing skills have improved significantly!
 I would highly recommend this office and Dr. Pino for any Vision Therapy needs!”

 Vision Therapy May Be What Your Child Always Needed | FAQ